User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the

 The default configuration for the external read/write user store in the

 user-mgt.xmlfile is as follows.
 You may have to change some of these values according to your requirements.
-For more information about each of the properties used in the
+For more information about user store properties, see the related documentation.

 To read and write to an LDAP user store, it is important to ensure that the